ccxt-net/ccxt.net/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/dnp9i3t6sexv9tpa?svg=true)](https://ci.appveyor.com/project/lisa3907/ccxt.net)

-This project is an extension of ccxt (https://github.com/ccxt/ccxt).
+This project is an extension of [ccxt](https://github.com/ccxt/ccxt).

 If you are a .Net C# programmer, ccxt.net might be useful We created ccxt.net using open-source ccxt.